 Delayed onset muscle soreness (DOMS) is a common medical condition that peaks 24 hours to a maximum of 72 hours after engaging in exercise or physical activity, according to “How to Reduce Muscle Soreness After Training,” an article that appears on News-Medical.net.
-Research indicates that various methods, including foam rolling, stretching, and even getting a massage can help reduce or prevent this common phenomenon of muscle soreness.
+Research indicates that various methods, including foam rolling, stretching, and even getting a massage, can help reduce or prevent this common muscle soreness phenomenon.

 Relative to massage, the author Gaea Marelle Miranda, MSc, notes that “As a prominent therapeutic measure to prevent muscle damage, massaging is widely used as a model for treating DOM or any muscle damage brought about by strenuous exercise or physical activity.”

-Research studies concluded that a 30-minute therapeutic massage per leg after two hours of running downhill was effective in limiting DOMS.
-Additional studies found that massage coupled with stretching and warm-up activities could help reduce muscle soreness.
+Research studies concluded that a 30-minute therapeutic massage per leg after two hours of running downhill effectively limited DOMS.
+Additional studies found that massage, coupled with stretching and warm-up activities, could help reduce muscle soreness.

 However, the author cautions that “While massages are empirically proven to reduce DOMS, the method is still coupled with controversy due to the various exercise models that are available.”
 Read more.

 Medical Massage Therapy is a Priority at New York Hospital

 In Buffalo, New York, the Sisters of Charity Hospital is offering hospital-based medical massage therapy, writes Massage Magazine.
 Roughly 80 percent of the hospital’s medical massage therapy clients are seen daily, mainly due to no-fault (auto accident injuries) or workers’ compensation claims.
 Hospital massage therapists also receive orders from doctors to see patients in the hospital.
 For example, on Wednesdays, the medical massage team can offer massage therapy services to cancer patients.